 The Night Hawk bedwetting alarm is one of the more established wearable alarm systems available in the UK, often recommended by continence nurses and appearing regularly in NHS bedwetting clinic guidance.
-If you’re at the stage of committing to alarm therapy and want to know exactly what you’re buying, this guide covers how it works, who it tends to suit, and where it falls short.
+If you’re at the stage of considering alarm therapy and want to understand what it involves, this guide explains how it works, who it suits, and its limitations.

 What Is the Night Hawk Bedwetting Alarm?